Monday, December 23, 2024

 • completely liquidate the unit that dealt with issues related to bringing Russia and its accomplices to justice (this is the “right” decision in war conditions)

-• in general, about 50% of the agency’s staff will be fired and, separately, the internal control and HR team that conducted internal audits of Vishnevsky.
+• in general, about 50% of the agency’s personnel will be fired and, separately, the internal control and HR team that conducted internal audits of Vishnevsky.

 “The NAPC must fight nepotism and promote transparent competitions for appointments to government positions.
-The imitation of the competition, which Sytnik boasts to the team, puts an end to the future four years of NAPC work,” said a NAPC employee who was present at the meeting.
+The imitation of the competition, which Sytnik boasts to the team, puts an end to the next four years of NAPC’s work,” said a NAPC employee who was present at the meeting.

 “Rumors about a deal between Kalmykov and Vishnevsky with Sytnik, who, through the Anti-Corruption Center, will provide one with a victory and the other with a deputy, have been around for a long time.
 We thought it was standard noise.
 When Sytnik confirmed this, they realized that what would happen next was “everything for friends, law for enemies,” explained the second media source.